blackflagsoftware/forge-go/README.md

 );
 -- change according to your sql engine and it's correct syntax
 ```
 in order for the audit functionality to work correctly, see `internal/audit/audit.go` for more info.
+At the moment, there is no support for MongoDB to store audits.

 ##### Metrics
 By default the rest server will create Prometheus metrics for each endpoint.
 Set `FORGE_GO_BASE_ENABLE_METRICS` to `false` to turn off because it is set to `true` by default.